#18 — Parshat Mishpatim

 The answer is, of course: to be obeyed!

-Reading through this parasha, it seems Israel wholeheartedly has embraced the need to obey the L-rd.
+Reading through this parsha, it seems Israel wholeheartedly has embraced the need to obey the L-rd.
 The unquestionable climax is the ratifying of the covenant, where the people utter with one voice the memorable words: “Na’aseh v'nishma.”
-“All that the L-rd has spoken we will do, and we will be obedient”.
-This has become synonymous with Judaism itself.
+“All that the L-rd has spoken we will do, and we will be obedient” has become synonymous with Judaism itself.

 Though correct, the above translation of Na’ase v’nishma overlooks the quaint wording in the Hebrew: na’ase (“we will do,” from the Hebrew asa – do) v’nishma (“we will listen,” from the Hebrew sh’ma – listen).
 Literally, the people are saying, “We will do and we will listen.”
-To state the obvious: these two usually go the other way around.
+To stat e the obvious: these two actions usually are reversed.

 And thus, we are left wondering: When is our being quick to obey a good thing and when does it betray a fickle approach to G-d and to performing our duties?
 In other words, when does a quick “yes” show we think too highly of ourselves (or too little of our duty)?